wash

 Pinnacle Hire reduce water supply cost by thinking outside the hose

-Pinnacle Hire has recently inspected a pump application for water supply in Gippsland, Victoria – and helped the client ease a hefty diesel bill from inefficient hose applications.
+Pinnacle Hire were recently engaged to inspect a pump application for water supply and found the client was suffering from inefficient hose applications.

 No obvious secret to success for IQA award winner